qunitjs/qtap/ARCHITECTURE.md

 ### Simple

 We value simplicity in installing and using QTap.
-This covers the CLI, the public Node.js API (module export), printed output, the overall npm package, and any of concepts required to understand these.
+This covers the CLI, the public Node.js API (module export), printed output, the overall npm package, and any concepts required to understand these.
+Importantly, it applies not just to the day 1 experience when everything is going right, but also to day 1000 when something goes wrong on a Friday night, and you're debugging a mysterious bug while offline at 30,000 ft.

+We strive for a level of simplicity that naturally brings ease-of-use, rather than making an internally complex tool with an "easy" layer on the outside.
+See also _Simple Made Easy_ (2011) by Rich Harris ([cliff notes](https://paulrcook.com/blog/simple-made-easy), [original talk and slides](https://www.infoq.com/presentations/Simple-Made-Easy/))

+We favour a single way of doing something that works everywhere, over marginal gains that would introduce layers of indirection, abstraction, conditional branches, or additional dependencies.
+We believe this significantly increases the stability of our code, by reducing the cost of testing and increasing the value of tests we do have.
+When there are fewer permutations of how code may run, there are fewer ways a bug may hide.
+If it works once, it should work always.
+We believe this also decreases the likelihood that a change in the user's environment may cause our tool to stop working, and thus warrant frequent updates and releases just to keep working.

+We favour an explicit and efficient inline implementation (e.g. in the form of a single well-documented function with a clear purpose, which may be relatively long, but is readable and linear), over many local functions that are weaved together.
+We believe this makes the code easy to contribute to, and, when a bug does slip in, quick to debug and get you back on track.

 Examples: